SummerSun/vscode-azureappservice/TESTPLAN.md

 10. User could get error when deploy a war file to none linux java tomcat web app

+// Following tests will not be ready until we finish the code work of java se support

 11. User could create a linux java se web app

 12. User could deploy a jar file to linux java se web app